dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 unlike the few people around me, *I know how my viewpoints differ from their viewpoints*, but they cannot even entertain my viewpoints.
-Then they marginalize me *because my pain is inconvenient for them to acknowledge.* **Because my pain ... *is inconvenient* to them** ... when what I bring them out of pain is beautiful, they fail to acknowledge anything related to my identity because the pain I've endured is uncomfortable *to them.*
+Then they marginalize me *because my pain is inconvenient for them to acknowledge.* **Because my pain ... is inconvenient** *to them!*
+...
+When what I bring them out of pain is beautiful, they fail to acknowledge anything related to my identity because the pain I've endured is uncomfortable *to them.*